MarianBusila/KitchenChaos/README.md

 ## Lobby Notes

-- a project id must be created in [unity dashboard](https://dashboard.unity3d.com) and the lobby must be enabled there
+- a project id must be created in [unity dashboard](https://dashboard.unity3d.com) and

+- the project must be linked in UnityEditor -> Project Settings -> Services

+- Lobby must be setup / enabled in the dashboard

-- Lobby package must be added in Package Manager
+- Lobby package must be added from Package Manager

 - __LobbyService__ has methods to create and join a lobby

 - a lobby gets destroyed automatically after 30 seconds, so a heartbit must be implemented

+## Relay Notes

+- Relay must be setup / enabled in the dashboard

+- Relay package must be added from PackageManager